marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

 State will have to be set manually.

-In case multiple occurrences have been missed (for exemple, the job has been disabled for some time), the scheduler can rerun the job in a loop if the correct opetion is checked.
+In case multiple occurrences have been missed (for example, the job has been disabled for some time), the scheduler can rerun the job in a loop if the correct option is checked.
 By default, this is of course disabled as it can have unforeseen consequences.
 In case this is enabled, a chain A -> B - > C where B is three days late on its calendar will see this execution sequence: A -> B (D-2) -> B (D-1) -> B (D) -> C. Of course, that only works if the